laydinbakar/Computer_Programming_BTU/lectures/08_lecture_8.md

+# A midterm exam sample

+[Midterm Exam](https://github.com/laydinbakar/Computer_Programming_BTU/blob/main/midterm_exam): An example midterm exam

 THIS REPOSITORY IS JUST A SCRATCH.

 IT MAY HAVE SOME WRONG INFORMATION.

-WILL BE UPDATED LATER.
+CONSIDER THIS WHEN YOU WORK ON THIS REPOSITORY.

 # Lecture 8 (25.11.2022)
 Clone your GitLab repository onto the computer you use before starting these examples.